-A hugely impressive and manageable traditional detached home, combining exceptional modern living and charming history, located in the Royal Burgh of Dornoch.
+A hugely impressive 'B' listed traditional detached home, combining exceptional modern living and charming history, located in the Royal Burgh of Dornoch.

-Netherwood is a handsome traditional property dating back to the 19th century, with a wealth of period features.
-Located in a secluded and and private central location, Netherwood is ideally placed for all local amenities.
-The property is constructed of stone and offers accommodation over 3 levels.
+Netherwood is a handsome, traditional, B listed property dating back to the 19th century, with a wealth of period features.
+Located in a secluded and private central location, Netherwood is ideally placed for all local amenities.
+The property is constructed of stone and offers accommodation over three levels.

 The careful and sympathetic complete upgrade of Netherwood, has resulted in the creation of a truly remarkable property, which blends old and new in a dynamic way and has created a real show piece of style and sophistication.